 Pizza Marketing Ideas

-Good quality pictures of your food resonates with customers.
-Mouth watering images of pizza with melted cheese and perfectly baked crust will arouse the appetite of potential customers.
+Good quality pictures of your food resonate with customers.
+Mouth-watering images of pizza with melted cheese and the perfectly baked crust will arouse the appetite of potential customers.

 Take a look at the images below.

-(A) This image is taken on a smartphone:
+(A) This photo was taken on a smartphone:

-Which image do you think evokes a strong desire to have pizza?
+Which photo do you think evokes a strong desire to have pizza?

-The first image (A) does not inspire due to the low quality.
-The second image (B) does not relate since it is too perfect and probably nothing close to what the actual food looks like.
-The third image (C) is real, it represents the actual food, looks realistic and inspires.
+The first photo (A) does not inspire due to the low quality.
+The second photo (B) does not relate since it is too perfect and probably nothing close to what the actual food looks like.
+The third photo (C) is real, it represents the actual food, looks realistic and inspires.

 Most walk-in business in pizzerias consists of people looking for pizza by the slice; so do not make them buy a whole pizza.